cosimameyer/overviewR/cran-comments.md

 ## Resubmission

-This is a resubmission that incorporates the CRAN comments from the first submission.
+This is a resubmission that incorporates the CRAN comments from our prior submission.

 This is a submission for a new package.

 We added:

-- Unwrapped examples by removing `\dontrun{}`.
-All tests passed when using `\devtools::run_examples()`)
-- We used tempdir() to save test outputs in a temporary environment instead of writing on the user's home filespace
+- We used tempfile() and unlink() to store test outputs in a temporary environment instead of writing on the user's home filespace
+- Replaced TeX with LaTeX as requested
+- Wrote package names, software names and API names in single quotes as requested

 ## Test environments